edurange/edurange-flask/edurange_refactored/templates/tutorials/Metasploitable/Metasploitable.md

 When looking for exploits to use on a service, we highly recommend that you only try exploits that are ranked `excellent`.

 ---

+## Example Use of Metasploit

+Using a basic nmap scan, we can see that an http service is running on port 80.
+This service will be used as an example of how to use Metasploit.

+Open the Metasploit shell using `msfconsole`

+Use the Metasploit search command to find a usable http exploit.
+Notice that if you just search for http (`search http`), you will be given a few over two thousand results.
+This is a few results too many, so instead we can search for `php_cgi` to find a single usable result.
+Note that in other cases the number of results will be more managable, so do not worry about trying to search for specific exploits with other services.

+Using `search php_cgi` will give us one result.
+We can now use the `use` command followed by the exploit name to tell Metasploit that we want to use this exploit.

+Once we are using the exploit we can now make sure that all of the exploits options are properly set.
+To do so, we will use the `options` command.

+The options command shows us that there are four required options, and that three of them are already set.
+We can use the `set` command to set the `RHOSTS` option.
+The `RHOSTS` option specifies the target address. `set RHOSTS target`

+Once all the required options are set, we can use the `exploit` command to run the exploit.

+Some exploits will result in a meterpreter shell, we can get to a normal shell by entering the command `shell`.

+---